thomasbrawner/regime_failure/README.md

 This repository will host several Python and R scripts for data management and analysis related to the breakdown of authoritarian regimes.
 Additions are made as they become available.
 Comments and questions are encouraged.

+3 February 2015

+- `dissertation_programs.py`: updates to programs for dissertation analysis.
+Include complementary functions for plotting first differences in simulated quantities of interest, for generating LaTeX tables from estimation output, and other functions for data wrangling and transformation.

 22 January 2015

 - `dissertation_programs.py`: this Python script generates a class from a *pandas* data frame suitable for data analysis.
 The class has methods for parameter estimation, simulation of quantities of interest, and classification for binary dependent variable models.